mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Augments can interfere with medical treatment.
 All long-term care or surgery Medic checks treating an augmented Traveller suffer a negative DM equal to the difference in Tech Level between the medical facility and the highest relevant implant.
 For example, a Traveller with TL15 Endurance Augmentation implants being treated in a TL10 hospital would inflict DM-5 to the surgeon's Medic skill checks.

+#### Cognitive Augmentation
-Cognitive Augmentation: Replacing slow nerve cells with faster synthetic substrates and implanting optoelectronic boosters can increase the speed at which a Traveller thinks, effectively boosting their intelligence.
+Replacing slow nerve cells with faster synthetic substrates and implanting optoelectronic boosters can increase the speed at which a Traveller thinks, effectively boosting their intelligence.

+#### Neural Comm
-Neural Comm: A neural comm has identical capacities to a standard comm but the cost is much higher as is the required TL.
+A neural comm has identical capacities to a standard comm but the cost is much higher as is the required TL.
 A Traveller can access the capabilities of a neural comm by thought alone but it still takes a skill check to use for complicated activities.

+#### Physical Characteristic Augmentation
-Physical Characteristic Augmentation: A Traveller's END, STR or DEX can be increased in various ways, from replacing motor neurons with faster synthetic cells, to reinforcing bones and replacing organs with tougher vat-grown clones.
+A Traveller's END, STR or DEX can be increased in various ways, from replacing motor neurons with faster synthetic cells, to reinforcing bones and replacing organs with tougher vat-grown clones.
 Augmentations must be purchased for each characteristic separately.

+#### Subdermal Armor
-Subdermal Armor : Adds a mesh of ballistic fibres to the skin and reinforces the bones, giving the Traveller extra armor.
+Adds a mesh of ballistic fibres to the skin and reinforces the bones, giving the Traveller extra armor.
 Subdermal armor stacks with other protection.

+#### Skill Augmentation
-Skill Augmentation: The Traveller's nervous system is rewired to be more suited to a particular task.
+The Traveller's nervous system is rewired to be more suited to a particular task.
 A pilot might have their reflexes and sense of balance improved; a broker might be made capable of controlling their pupil responses and smelling pheromones and skin salinity of others.
 A skill augmentation gives the Traveller DM+1 when using that specific skill.
 A Traveller can only have one skill augmentation and must initially possess that skill at least at level 0 to benefit from the augmentation.

+#### Wafer Jack
-Wafer Jack: A wafer jack is a computer system implanted into the base of the skull that contains a physical data socket and processor running an interface program.
+A wafer jack is a computer system implanted into the base of the skull that contains a physical data socket and processor running an interface program.
 A Traveller with a wafer jack can use Expert programs for tasks relying on INT or EDU only.
 The main benefit of the jack is that it is much smaller and more discrete than a hand computer and the user can access the Expert program by thought alone.
 A wafer jack has Computer/2 for Expert programs only and is always running Intelligence Interface.

 The Intelligence Interface does not use any Bandwidth, so all available Bandwidth may be used for Expert software.
 Swapping out software is done with physical media and not possible in the heat of the moment.